 – The Arkon

-Once during an Indian coconut harvest, a farmer, tired from his day’s work of chopping down fruit, slumped down in the shade of a tree to enjoy a coconut.
-Upon splitting it open, he found inside a message from God.
-The writing was plainly visible for anyone to see, spelt out in the two halves of oily white meat.
-The implications of such an experience could only have been one of the following: the first is that the Supreme Being has no qualms about revealing his Divine Will in the contents of mere palm fruit, any more than in a whirlwind or through an oracle.
-The second is that the farmer’s senses produced an inaccurate image of what he saw in the fruit lining.
-It’s anybody’s guess as to which it really was.
-But regardless of whatever information was contained in the coconut, the moral of the story is that whilst miracles are known to happen, it can also be said that people regularly see things which are not there.
+Once during an Indian coconut harvest, a farmer, tired from his day’s work of gathering fruit, slumped down in the shade of a tree to enjoy a coconut.
+Upon splitting it open, he found inside a message from his Hindu god, Vishnu.
+The Brahmic writing was clear for anyone to see, plainly spelt out in the two halves of white meat.
+But the implications of this experience can only be one of the following: either the Supreme Being has no qualms about revealing his Divine Will in the contents of mere palm fruit, or the farmer’s senses produced an inaccurate image of what he saw in the coconut.
+It’s anyone’s guess as to which it really was, but in any case, the moral of the story is that whilst miracles are known to happen, it can also be said that people regularly see things which aren’t there.